brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

 centered structure refer to the [official wiki page](https://wiki.openstack.org/wiki/StarlingX/Containers/HowToAddNewFluxCDAppInSTX) with instructions on how to create and add an application to the StarlingX repository.

+The helm-charts folder contains the helm charts necessary to deploy your application on kubernetes.

 The metadata.yaml is necessary to enable some features of the StarlingX environment.
 The template for this file can be seen bellow: